Guide To Kayaking In Arizona

 Where Are The Best Places To Kayak In Arizona?

-There are many excellent locations in Arizona for kayaking but in our opinion, the best ones are Lake Powell, the Grand Canyon and the Salt River, as they offer a mixture of magnificent surroundings, good paddling and plenty of areas to explore.
+There are many excellent locations for some Arizona kayaking, but in our opinion the best ones are Lake Powell, the Grand Canyon and the Salt River, as they offer a mixture of magnificent surroundings, good paddling and plenty of areas to explore.
 Here's our good spots to kayak close to me map that may also help

 Fantastic scenery and geological history abound in Lake Powell.
 There are plenty of areas to explore, whether you’re an experienced paddler or are just starting out.
 You can go on multi-day adventures or just head out for a couple of hours.

 Paddle along the calm waters through breathtaking canyons, from Antelope Canyon and Labyrinth Canyon to Lone Rock Canyon, there’s enough here to keep all paddlers entertained.

 For kayaking on Lake Powell, you can rent kayaks and go on guided excursions at Hidden Canyon Kayak in Page, Arizona.
 Their guided tours start at $90 each for a 3-4 hour trip to Lone Rock Canyon or a 4 hour trip to Antelope Canyon and include kayak rental and equipment.
 They also offer multi-day excursions.